BugUpdater/ast-learning/README.md

 # ast-learning
-some code about ast demo
+some code about ast demos